smartcomputer-ai/agent-os/docs/design/design.md

   6) The executor then waits until it is signaled by the runtime that there are new messages for its actor.

 ### Error Handling
 So far, we have touched very little on error handling.
-This is primarily because error handling is not fully thought through yet.

-However, for queries this is easy, errors just bubble up to the caller, be it a different actor or an external system.

-For Wit functions, errors are trickier, because everything happens through asynchronous messaging.
-Here we enter the treacherous territory of dead letter queues, poison messages, delivery of error receipts, and so on.
-But the current approach is that an actor should try to handle all messages, if possible, by catching errors, and marking even faulty messages as read.
+For Wit functions, error handling is tricky.
+Everything happens asynchronously and so it is difficult to bubble up errors.

+The default behavior is that if a Wit function fails, it will not be retried as long as the runtime is running.
+So, it is up to the function implementer to handle errors, or just let a Wit fail.

+For any Wit implementer, there are really three key problems that need solving:
+1) What to do with the actor when a wit function call fails?
+Stop it, retry with backoff, sound the alarm, etc.?
+2) What to do with the message that caused the error?
+Retry it, discard it, etc.?
+3) How to communicate the error back to the sender of the message?

+For the first point, there needs to be some runtime support; to do things like retry with backoff, and to do proper logging when an error occurs.
+We will add this support in the next version.
+But for the other two cases, it is up to the Wit implementer to decide what to do.
+For example, the developer can catch an error and then reply with a custom "error message" to the sender of the message that caused the error.
 This is also known as the “dumb pipes, smart endpoints” principle.
-However, if an actor repeatedly fails on message delivery, the runtime will exponentially back off, until it finally marks an actor as irrecoverable.

-We will still have to decide if there should be error receipts that go to the message sender, indicating that the recipient is not available (basically bubbling exceptions).
+There is no "dead letter queue" or other facilities to handle errors, it is assumed that the Wit function does it.

+In the case of queries error handling is easy, errors just bubble up to the caller because the query is executed synchronously.

-If an actor becomes irrecoverable, the only option is to send it an update that fixes the error.
-The nice thing is that we could have "healing" actors that read error messages originating from a different actor and use LLMs to generate code fixes.
+If an actor becomes irrecoverable because it has a bug, the only option is to send it an update that fixes the error.

 ### Performance
 The current performance is acceptable; the runtime can process about 5 Wit transitions per millisecond, or about 300,000 executions per minute.
 Since actor executions are expected to be quite granular, i.e., doing quite a bit of work per execution, this is sufficient for now to build highly concurrent and versatile agents that consist of possibly thousands of actors.